-Keiko Tanabe ("Storytelling with Watercolor") was born in Kyoto, Japan.
+Keiko Tanabe (NEW RELEASE coming soon.
+Add your name here to learn more when it comes out!) was born in Kyoto, Japan.
 As a child growing up in an art-loving family, she always enjoyed drawing and painting and won many awards in children's art contests.
 However, she didn’t study art in school, rather she earned a B.A. in intercultural communication and an M.A. in international education and worked in international relations for most of her career.
 Her work allowed her to travel extensively in Europe, Asia, and North America.
 In 2003, she took basic drawing and watercolor classes and began to study art seriously.
 Keiko now teaches internationally and has served as a juror in art exhibitions such as the Transparent Watercolor Society of America, The International Watercolor Society and the San Deigo Watercolor Society to name just a few.

 Why work plein air?
 What does plein air give you that working from a reference photo in a studio can’t?

 Being in the moment and staying focused – Nature has taught me how to do this and how to use this discipline when I paint outdoors.
 All that stimulates my senses and contributes to activating parts of my brain that might not be used if I was working in the studio.
 I like the way I can synthesize a painting this way as opposed to relying heavily on a visual reference source such as a photo.

 Working outside trains me to paint faster.
 With the fast-changing light, I am forced to make quick decisions in the creative process.
 This is an important capability, especially with watercolor as this medium dries so fast and painting slowly means making too many strokes or hard edges visible if not taken care of skillfully.

 Could you walk us through your painting process?
 What are you trying to solve at each stage of your process?

 I generally work in three stages.